huri000/QuickLayout/README.md

 Why should you use QuickLayout?
 - QuickLayout  drastically shortens the amount of code in case you ever need to write the view hierarchy.
 - The QuickLayout methods declarations are very descriptive and clear.
-- QuickLayout is fully documented, and contains most of the Auto Layout constructs an iOS App requires.
+- QuickLayout is fully documented, and contains most of the Auto Layout constructs that an App requires.
+- It supplies a common Auto Layout language for all platforms iOS / macOS / tvOS.
-- Layout a `QLView` or a `[QLView]` using the view itself, without even creating a single NSLayoutConstraint.
+- Layout a `UIView` or `NSView` or an array of views using the instances themselves, without even creating a single NSLayoutConstraint.

+## Naming Convension
+As of version 2.0.0, QuickLayout supports tvOS and macOS as well as iOS.
+Therefore, a few adjustments have been made.
+- `QLView` replaces `UIView` or `NSView`.
+- `QLPriority` replaces `NSLayoutConstraint.Priority` and `UILayoutPriority`
+- `QLAttribute` replaces `NSLayoutConstraint.Attribute` and `NSLayoutAttribute`
+- `QLRelation` replaces `NSLayoutConstraint.Relation` and `NSLayoutRelation`

 ## Features
 - Extension to `QLView` that contains functionality that allows you to set constraints directly from the view itself.
 - Extension to `Array of QLView` that contains functionality that allows you to set constraints directly from an array of views.

 ## Example Project
-The example project is xib / storyboard free and demonstrates the benefits of using QuickLayout with several common use cases.
+The example project demonstrates the benefits of using QuickLayout with several common use cases.
 Have a look! 😎

 ## Requirements